ElsieHealthy/elsiehealthy.github.io/_pages/privacypolicy.md

 ## 8. Contact Us

-If you have any questions or concerns about this Privacy Policy or the practices of the App, please contact us at [contact information].
+If you have any questions or concerns about this Privacy Policy or the practices of the App, please contact us at [elsie@damithg.dev](mailto:elsie@damithg.dev).